Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 A document in the document library can be either:

-* an internal Markdown document created from the library
+* An internal Markdown document created from the library
-* an external documents uploaded into the library
+* An external documents uploaded into the library
-* an URL document
+* A URL document

 #### View document list

-Navigate to *Document Library* and the Documents tab is displayed by default.
+Navigate to *Document Library*.
+The **Documents** tab is displayed by default.

 View the following information for all documents: